Contents

 Wherein:

-- data encrypted by 128-bit key cannot be decrypted by 256-bit key
+encrypted by 128-bit key cannot be decrypted by 256-bit key

-- data encrypted by 256-bit key cannot be decrypted by 128-bit key
+encrypted by 256-bit key cannot be decrypted by 128-bit key

 There are two versions of program:

-- only uses 128-bit key
+- only uses

-- uses and 128-bit key and 256-bit key
+128-bit key and 256-bit key

 The program automatically determines key length

-Accordingly, data that have been encrypted by 128-bit key, can decrypt any program version
+Accordingly, data that have been encrypted by 128-bit

-But data that have been encrypted by 256-bit key, can decrypt program that supports encryption of 256-bit key.
-Those, program uses only 128-bit key this data will not be able to decrypt
+decrypt program that supports encryption of 256-bit key.
+Those, program uses

 Encrypt message

-1) Click on radio button "Text", if it is not checked
+1) Click on radio button "Text", if it is

-2) Click on radio button "Encrypt", if it is not checked
+2) Click on radio button "Encrypt", if it is

 3) Enter or paste message which will be encrypted